In Conversation with Clemmie...

 I had left drama school (after uni) and was looking for something to hopefully tide me over on the side.
 I did up the spare room with some rails and the cheapest wallpaper known to man, I picked it because it was the most vintagey and I remember the decorator saying ‘This is the cheapest one in existence.’ i didn't care it was all about the look I was going for and this granny-style, textured paper was PERFECT.
 I had been inspired by the retro boutiques of downtown Manhattan having spent a wayward month there after a significant breakup.
 I was in my early 20s and I went MAD for the vintage in NYC the whole vibe felt so fresh and forward-thinking.
 It was the early 2000s; it was the absolute time of my life.
 I flipped between the Killers and The Kings of Leon on my Discman (yes Discman) whilst vintage shop and thrift store shopping.
 I spent EVERYTHING I had (which was an overdraft kindly supplied nay encouraged at the back end of uni by Lloyds Bank) on vintage, didn't even have enough to get to the airport, my friend Kate had to meet me outside her college with some dollars.

 When I got home I thought I’ll sell some and keep some.
 I'll get by until I get some acting work.
-And then I made the move that looking back I can hardly believe anyone would have the gumption to do - and I probably wouldn't be where I am today without it -I hand wrote to various publications literally announcing that I had arrived that I was selling vintage from home and that I thought they should come and see what I have.
+And then I made the move that looking back I can hardly believe anyone would have the gumption to do - and I probably wouldn't be where I am today without it -I hand wrote to various publications literally announcing that I had arrived, that I was selling vintage from home and that I thought they should come and see what I had.
 I must have had lots of self-belief but looking back I can't believe I thought anyone would pay any attention!
 But you also have to remember this was a time where big magazines were starting to use vintage in their publications, it was this exciting time where here and there vintage was photographed sitting proudly alongside couture, it was a new and exciting thing bubbling up and I was a part of it.
 God, I WISH I had kept some of those handwritten cards - I seem to remember something ridiculous and homemade stuck on the front of them.
-They were pretty pathetic.
+They were pretty childlike.
 But they were bold.
 Vogue responded within days and a profile on the checkout page followed.
 I guess as they say the rest is history.

 Why do you think Lime Green Bow attracts such a diverse clientele?